 - Think about the strongest wind possible and set up your camp sheltered from it as much as possible.
 It is surprising how winds can drop at dusk but then howl through the night.

 - Look above you and see if the slope is likely to have rocks falling.
 Especially when it is frozen and thawing.
+In this picture from Kyrgyzstan it started snowing overnight totally out of the blue;

 - Country specific tips: